yast/yast.github.io/doc/bug-tracking.md

   the bug should be assigned to *yast-internal* until some developer starts working on it.

-Finally, openSUSE could be affected for some issues that won't be fixed by YaST team (not so critical ones).
+Finally, openSUSE could be affected by some issues that won't be fixed by YaST team (not so critical ones).
 Those bugs will be assigned to *yast-community* so any community member interested in YaST development could take care of them.
 After all, [YaST is Open](http://yastgithubio.readthedocs.org/en/latest/yast_is_open/).